hindu-comm/mail_stream_advaita-l/2017/03/Who_has_Ajnana_Maya/176__Praveen_R._Bhat.md

 +++
 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2017-March/044826.html)

-​Namaste Kalyanji,
+Namaste Kalyanji,
-​

 On Sat, Mar 18, 2017 at 12:15 AM, Kalyan <kalyan_kg at yahoo.com> wrote:

 >
 > // The reality of
->  the "really affected" ​is at the same level of
+>  the "really affected" is at the same level of
 >  reality as
 >  the world which is vyAvahArika.
 >  On the pAramarthikA level, the jIva which